apinanyogaratnam/stews-bot/README.md

 # Other
-- Reacts to custom emojis with the emojis used to the message
+- Reacts to custom emojis with the emojis used to the message (works on main server only)
 - when a sad word is detected, a positive message will appear
 - pls shirt command says ilya shirt coming soon)
+- mentioning @Stews Bot will give a message

 # TO-DO
 - Use db and store information